ucajalrc/MSCS_634_ProjectDeliverable_1/readme.md

 This dataset is highly suitable for a data mining project because it allows exploration of **regression** (e.g., predicting revenue), **classification** (e.g., return vs. non-return orders), **clustering** (e.g., customer segmentation), and **association rule mining** (e.g., product co-purchase patterns).

+NOTE: The original dataset (~94 MB) was compressed (online_retail_II.zip) to remain within GitHub size limits.
+The notebook automatically reads the zipped file, so no manual extraction is needed.
 ---

 ### **Major Steps in Data Cleaning and Exploration**